 Maryland has a great deal to gain from smart investments in improved energy efficiency.
 In fact, every dollar invested in energy efficiency can yield up to $4 in savings for individual consumers.

-To get Maryland back on track, the Public Service Commission must do more to ensure that utility programs are achieving their share of EmPOWER Maryland targets and approve all efficiency programs that deliver a net benefit to Maryland and our economy.
+To get Maryland back on track, the Public Service Commission must do more to extend the EmPOWER Maryland proram with new targets and approve all efficiency programs that deliver a net benefit to Maryland and our economy.

 Tools & Resources

 If energy efficiency makes so much sense, why aren't we already doing it?Maryland PIRG